-Wrestling Wrestling headgear Cheerleading and Flag Team Squads Shoes, approved uniforms (top & skirt; jacket), poms and other accessories Meals Students are respo while traveling. nsible for their meals Padlock for locker \$5.00 fee if damages the end of the year ged or not returned at r.
-Registration and other costs of camps or clinics Students are respo all clinics, camps, programs. nsible for the cost of and conditioning or clinics, such as student's expense. s purchased at camps t-shirts, shall be at the Letterman's Club and other clubs supporting the athletic program Annual dues not to club. exceed \$25.00 per Equipment and attire. costs as are set our program. n musical instruments For High School F uniform cleaning Band Students a \$10.00 fee is requested.
+Wrestling Wrestling headgear Cheerleading and Flag Team Squads Shoes, approved uniforms (top & skirt; jacket), poms and other accessories Meals Students are responsible for their meals while traveling.
+Padlock for locker \$5.00 fee if damaged or not returned at the end of the year.
+Registration and other costs of camps or clinics Students are responsible for the cost of all clinics, camps, and conditioning programs. or clinics, such as student's expense. s purchased at camps t-shirts, shall be at the Letterman's Club and other clubs supporting the athletic program Annual dues not to club. exceed \$25.00 per Equipment and attire. costs as are set our program. n musical instruments Uniforms for the marching band will be supplied by the school; students may be required to pay a refundable band uniform rental fee of up to \$50.00.
+For High School F uniform cleaning Band Students a \$10.00 fee is requested.
 For Junior High B uniform cleaning and Students, a \$10.00 fee is requested.
 For High School V choir robe cleanin Vocal students a \$10.00 g fee is requested.
 Coordinating group attire Students will pay for the group. or outfits selected by Cost will be based maximum of \$130.
 Padlock for locker Registration and other costs of camps or clinics Letterman's Club and other clubs supporting the athletic program Equipment and attire.
-MealsStudents are respondent of the yearPadlock for locker\$5.00 fee if damage the end of the yearRegistration and other costs of camps or clinicsStudents are respondall clinics, camps, programs.Letterman's Club and other clubs supporting the athletic programAnnual dues not to club.Equipment and attire.Students will be recost as are set ou program.Students will be recost as a respondent of the yearStudents will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.For High School Humiform rental feeFor High School Humiform cleaning is for Junior High Buniform cleaning is for Junior High Buniform cleaning is for High School Yeaning is the group.Coordinating group attireStudents will pay fee group.
+MealsStudents are respondent of the yearPadlock for locker\$5.00 fee if damage the end of the yearRegistration and other costs of camps or clinicsStudents are respondall clinics, camps, programs.Letterman's Club and other clubs supporting the athletic programAnnual dues not to club.Equipment and attire.Students will be recost as are set ou program.Students will be recost as a respondent of the yearStudents will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.Equipment and attire.Students will be recost as are set ou program.For High School Humiform rental feeFor High School Humiform cleaning to choir robe cleaning.Coordinating group attireStudents will pay fee group.Cost will be basedStudents will be pay fee group.